 Cholmschild (Cholm Shield)

-Officers and men of the Heer, Luftwaffe and Waffen-SS that participated in the defence of besieged Fortress Cholm in 1942.
+This shield was awarded to officers and men of the Heer, Luftwaffe and Waffen-SS who participated in the defence of the besieged Fortress Cholm in 1942.

 Demjanskschild (Demjansk Shield)